unisaurus-rex/jspm-template/README.md

 ## This Project is a Dev Envrionment
 The files and folders have been organized to support a development workflow.
 If you would like to produce a production build, there are npm scripts you can run to install files in the build folder.
 ## Serving the Development Version
 Download your favorite server package of choice ([http-server](https://www.npmjs.com/package/http-server) is nice).
-Run the server from the root of the project.
 ### A Note on JavaScript Modules
 Any module you write needs to be imported in ```scripts/startup.js```, or used by a module imported in ```startup.js```
 ## Custom NPM Scripts